keycloak/keycloak-benchmark/CONTRIBUTING.md

 2. One feature/change per PR
 3. One commit per PR
 4. PR rebased on main (`git rebase`, not `git pull`)
-5. Good descriptive commit message, with link to issue
+5. Good descriptive commit message, with a link to the issue
 6. No changes to code not directly related to your PR
-7. Includes documentation
+7. Updates the documentation where necessary

 Once you have submitted your PR please monitor it for comments/feedback.
 We reserve the right to close inactive PRs if you do not respond within 4 weeks (bear in mind you can always open a new PR if it is closed due to inactivity).